This article used to be part of our Weapons Locker – Modern firearms – Chapter #2 – Small Arms article.

 Note the compressed air bottle doubling as a stock, with its pressure indicator, and the folded bipod.

 High-Powered Sniper Rifle

 Shooting a more powerful bullet is rarely a bad thing when it comes to sniping.
-Flatter trajectory, lower time-in-flight, less chance of some pesky body armour or shattering window spoiling the hit, less sensitive to wind, longer range, etc..
+Flatter trajectory, lower time-in-flight, less chance of body armour or a shattering window spoiling the hit, less sensitive to wind, longer range, etc..